Last updated: June 28, 2023

 The indoor viewing area in the middle provides interesting facts about the bridge, such as how many rivets were used to make the bridge, how much the bridge cost, how much paint was used to paint the entire bridge, and so much more.

 Overall, a visit to the Pylon Lookout is absolutely worth your time and money.
 This top Sydney tourist attraction is enjoyable as well as educational, for both adults and children.

 Next Level: Climb the Harbour Bridge

 While we rate the Harbour Bridge Pylon Lookout highly, climbing the bridge is an even more intense thing to do.

-The Sydney Harbour Bridge Climb is a truly once in a lifetime experience, walking over the bridge’s arch all the way to the highest point, with views that are absolutely phenomenal.
+The Sydney Harbour Bridge Climb is a truly once-in-a-lifetime experience, walking over the bridge’s arch all the way to the highest point, with views that are phenomenal.

 Climbing the bridge certainly isn’t cheap, but it’s one of those things that you will remember for the rest of your life, which makes it worth the investment.
-Even better, do it together with your partner as a romantic date, it’s a guaranteed success!
+Even better, do it together with your partner as a romantic date for an even more special experience.

 There are currently four different ways to do the Harbour Bridge Climb, and you can do those climbs at different times of the day.
 Some sessions are during the day, whereas others are during sunset or later at night.